litchipi/blog/posts/rust/containers_in_rust/part4.md

 Let's split this code to understand it properly:
 - We first allocate a raw array (aka buffer) of size `STACK_SIZE` that we define of size `1KiB`.
-This buffer will hold the [stack][whatis-stack] of the child process, note that this is different from the original C `clone` function (as detailled in [the nix::sched::clone documentation][docs-clone])
+This buffer will hold the [stack][whatis-stack] of the child process, note that this is different from the original C `clone` function (as detailed in [the nix::sched::clone documentation][docs-clone])

 - Secondly we will set the flags we want to activate, a complete list of the flags and their simple description is available [in the nix::sched::CloneFlags documentation][docs-CloneFlags], or directly [in the linux manual for clone(2)][man-clone].
-I'll skip the flags definition for their own seperate parts as they deserve some proper explanation.
+I'll skip the flags definition for their own separate parts as they deserve some proper explanation.

 - We then call the `clone` syscall, redirecting to our `child` function, with our `config` struct as an argument, the temporary stack for the process, the flags we set, along with the instruction to